-A major barrier is a lack of skills in government institutions, organizations, banks and other financial institutions, as well as among entrepreneurs and small and medium-sized enterprises (SMEs) that want to engage in e-commerce.
+A major barrier is a lack of skills in government institutions, organizations, banks and other financial institutions, as well as among entrepreneurs and SMEs that want to engage in ecommerce.
 There is an insufficient supply of educated, experienced staff and e-commerce experts who can provide training and fuel knowledge to relevant stakeholders in developing countries.
 There is a need for more knowledge on how to project implementation as well as monitoring and evaluation.
-In some developing countries, the
+In some developing countries, the Internet and international online services are only partially available to companies and citizens.
+Governments in some developing countries do not yet recognize the need to facilitate e-commerce growth.
+There is a need for governments to assist local players in overcoming obstacles and to make entrepreneurs more interested in engaging with e-commerce - and vice-versa.
+Awareness raising about existing projects, gains and opportunities of e-commerce is closely related to the creation of an entrepreneurial society.